 Do toast caraway seeds before adding them to food.

-Yes, caraway seeds have a reputation for delivering a pungent anise flavor but that flavor is relatively subtle until you toast them.
-To toast your caraway seeds, place them in a pan on low heat and stir frequently for three minutes.
+Yes, caraway seeds have a reputation for delivering a pungent anise flavor, but that flavor is relatively subtle until you toast them.
+To toast your caraway seeds, place them in a pan on low heat and frequently stir for three minutes.
 The seeds should become fragrant, at which point you should remove them from the heat and let them reach room temperature before use.